 PG-8X by ML-VST

 PG-8X is an emulation of the Roland JX-8P hardware synthesizer.
-The virtual instrument comes incredibly close to its analog counterpart, both in terms of sound character and features.
+The virtual instrument comes incredibly close to its analog counterpart.
 Music producers looking for 80s analog sounds should look no further.

-With its warm pads, fat bass sounds, and analog leads, PG-8X is the free synth VST instrument of choice for synthwave, vaporwave, and other 80s-inspired electronic music genres.
+With its warm pads, fat bass sounds, and analog leads, this JX-8P clone doesn’t spare nostalgia.
+PG-8X is the free synth VST instrument for synthwave, vaporwave, and other 80s-inspired electronic music genres.

-For more analog synthesis nostalgia, take a look at the OB-Xd virtual synth by discoDSP.
+For more analog synthesis nostalgia, consider the OB-Xd virtual synth by discoDSP.
 It emulates the Oberheim OB-X, OB-Xa, and OB-8 hardware synthesizers.
 Interestingly enough, OB-Xd’s filter sounds so good that it was also used in Dexed, the FM synthesizer we mentioned earlier.

 More info: PG-8X